UTCWeb/utc-brandbar-html-only/README.md

 <hr />

 <strong>Brand Bar V4: For Bootstrap Application</strong> These files found in the brandbar-bootstrap folder integrate UTC branding for applications using Bootstrap, including those with modal windows.
 Bootstrap css and js files are relative to the brandbar-v4.html.
+It includes key links to Title IX, Accessibility, and Privacy Policy in the footer.
+There is no navigation in the header or footer.
+CSS and SVG logo are built-in with social media links to main UTC accounts.

 <hr />
 <strong>Brand Bar CPE:</strong> These files found in the brandbar-cpe folder integrate UTC branding for files that are specific to CampusCE e-commerce vendor for the Center of Professional Education (CPE).
 The CSS file is external.
 The main HTML file for guidance is brandbar-cpe.html.
 The other files are samples only to provide reference as to how the page should render.
 Main files needed are as follows: